v002/v002-Camera-Live/README.md

 - If your camera model was released after the latest build of Camera Live, it probably isn't supported yet.
 - Make sure your camera's firmware is up to date.
 Firmware updates are available from Canon in your region.
+- If your camera has a Wi-Fi/NFC mode, disable it before using Camera Live.

 Changes
 -------